chief/acts_as_defaultable/README.md

   uk.save
   Country.default == gr # => false
 ```
-If no options provived `default` column is assumed.
+If no options provided `default` column is assumed.

 ## Notes